sas695/IDD-Fa19-Lab2/README.md

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**

 Initially I wired the LCD upside down.
+I reversed all the wires on the LCD side.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?** lcd.print("hello, world!");